Memorable | One of the Best

-The waitstaff is pleasant and knowledgable.
-If you are unfamilar with New Mexican food, they will explain the various entrees and appetizers and give you as much time as you need to make a decision.
+The waitstaff is pleasant and knowledgeable.
+If you are unfamiliar with New Mexican food, they will explain the various entrees and appetizers and give you as much time as you need to make a decision.
 This is no small thing in such a bustling restaurant.

-At this lunch meal, we ordered the chile rellenos, the combination plate, and tostados de pollo compuestas.
-Chili rellenos are two roasted New Mexican green chiles, stuffed with cheese, dipped in batter and deep-fried.
+At this lunch meal, we ordered the Chile rellenos, the combination plate, and tostados de pollo compuestas.
+Chili rellenos are two roasted New Mexican green chilies, stuffed with cheese, dipped in batter and deep-fried.
 You can choose either red or green chili sauce.
 (If you can’t make up your mind, you can order them “Christmas,” with some of each.)

 We ate our entrees along with excellent guacamole and chips with great gusto.
 We toasted our health with the house special margaritas and I think we all felt better as we drank them.

 Locals have voted Maria’s as serving the best margarita in Santa Fe twelve years in a row.
 I have no quarrel with this voice of the people.
 Maria’s literally wrote the book on margaritas and you can get a copy of The Great Margarita Book from then if you so desire.
 They also have tasting flights of tequila.
 This is a great way to get a sense of the differences in tequilas.
 You should, however, have a designated driver before you proceed to educate your palate.

 How do I get to Maria’s in Santa Fe?